 It is notable that the RX10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D (unlike the RX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D and the RX10 have been discontinued, but can regularly be found used on eBay.
+Both the 5D and the RX10 have been discontinued, but can regularly be found used on ebay.
 The 5D was replaced by the Canon 5D Mark II, while the RX10 was followed by the Sony RX10 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Manual (free pdf) or the online Sony RX10 Manual.
+Further information on the features and operation of the 5D and RX10 can be found, respectively, in the Canon 5D Manual (free pdf) or the online Sony RX10 Manual.